parikshitpagare/smart-home-automation-rtos/README.md

 ## Software

-- To program the microcontroller **Arduino IDE** is used which is compatible with ESP32.
+To program the microcontroller **Arduino IDE** is used which is compatible with ESP32.
-- In addition certain libraries are required for proper functioning of the microcontroller and interfaced components.

 ### How to connect ESP32 with Arduino IDE?